ArtFXDev/pipeline-course/memos/deadline.md

 * [Rest API](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/rest-overview.html)
 * [Realpython : consuming a Rest API](https://realpython.com/api-integration-in-python/#rest-and-python-consuming-apis)

-Note: the REST API is wrapped by the "Python Standalone API" (see below)
+Note: the REST API is wrapped by the "Python Standalone API" (see above)

 ### REST used in python